 Finally, I arrived at a solution that works perfectly for me.
 I now use anti-blue light screen filters that simply slot over each computer screen and block the most harmful portion of the blue light spectrum (420nm – 460nm, with 450nm ± 10nm as the peak point).
 This is the range that has the most dramatic impact on vision health and also ensures that image colours remain true instead of turning a hue of orange.
 There is mounting evidence, too, that blue light exposure can exacerbate photo-aging, wrinkles, skin laxity and hyperpigmentation, so covering the entire screen with a filter gives protection for skin as well as eyes.

-The anti-blue light filters I use are available direct from Fiara in Australia or through Amazon and are very reasonably priced.
+The anti-blue light filters I use are available direct from Fiara in Australia, have been rigorously tested and are very reasonably priced.
 The range also includes filters for iPhones, iPads, MacBooks, laptops and LED TVs.
 Another company that has excellent products is the UK-based Ocushield, which ships worldwide.